 The 7 Survival Benefits of a Tiny House

 The tiny house movement has been growing steadily for years now.
-And I feel using a tiny house for survival has not been fully realized.
-Tiny houses are usually between 100 to 400 square feet.
-This is in huge contrast to the American average in 2015 that was 2,600 square feet.
+And I feel that using a tiny house for survival has not been fully realized.
+Tiny houses are usually between 100 and 400 square feet.
+This is in huge contrast to the American average in 2015 which was 2,600 square feet.

 Many tiny homes are built on trailers.
 This, in many areas, bypasses local building laws.
-As a survivalist any chance to not involve the government is great.
+As a survivalist, any chance to not involve the government is great.
 Some tiny homes are modified sheds.
 These are easier to get up and ready but less legal.
-As a disclaimer, check your area for laws so the department of making you sad doesn't come evict you.
+As a disclaimer, check your area for laws so the department making you sad doesn't come to evict you.

 How I Built My Tiny House

 I paid 4k for a 12×20 shed delivered over almost 2 hours away.
 This way I had a warranty.
-After receiving the shell of a home I began to do the finish work.
+After receiving the shell of a home, I began to do the finished work.
 First up was to put in the windows.
-By retrieving salvaged windows a lot of money was saved.
-Insulation, electric and the beautiful stained plywood walls were next.
+By retrieving salvaged windows, a lot of money was saved.
+Insulation, electric,it, and the beautiful stained plywood walls were next.
 My house has a few interior walls.
-A bathroom, pantry and tiny closet.
+A bathroom, pantry, and tiny closet.

 For the living room floor, I went with a DIY option.
-I did paper bag flooring technique.
+I used the paper bag flooring technique.
 You get brown craft paper and tear strips.
-Using diluted school glue you glue them to the floor.
-When the paper has dried you place several coats of polyurethane on the floor.
+Using diluted school glue, you glue them to the floor.
+When the paper has dried, you place several coats of polyurethane on the floor.
 Don't skimp out on the polyurethane.
-Five coats are recommended and when I went with three coats, I had issues around the year and a half mark.
+Five coats are recommended and when I went with three coats, I had issues around the year-and-a-half mark.

 Tiny House For Survival

 Being creative also helps.
-Putting nice table cloths over boxes of food to make end tables.
-Hide caned food behind the books on your shelves and so on.
+Putting nice tablecloths over boxes of food to make end tables.
+Hide canned food behind the books on your shelves and so on.